Chaki0107/Taxo-Analyzer-R/README.md

 The logo included in this repository is the intellectual property of Chahnez Naccache.
 It is provided for identification purposes only and **may not be copied, modified, or used without explicit permission** from the author.
 For inquiries about logo usage, please contact [chahneznaccache@yahoo.com].

+The logo and graphic assets are licensed under the [Creative Commons Attribution-NoDerivatives 4.0 International License (CC BY-ND 4.0)](LICENSE-LOGO.md).